 It aimed, among other things, to be both the antithesis of and an antidote to the attitudes and actions epitomised by that sort of magazine.
 But I’ve decided to give the other Sophie A a bit of a break and given those mags all seem to be going down the swanny (hurrah!)
 I thought it was time for a change.

 Despite the name change you can still expect to read about gender and women’s issues – because I am a feminist and still exasperated/sickened/angered/outraged by the discriminatory, degrading, dismissive and murderous way women continue to be treated in the 21st Century.
 Too often it is as if the sole reason for our existence is as something a man might want to fuck.
 We are looked at, judged and either found to be fuckable (in which case we then become the subject of, at best, degrading remarks and mistreatment and at worst sexual violence, rape and murder) or not worth fucking (in which case we are at best ignored and at worst subjected to degrading remarks, mistreatment, sexual violence, rape and murder).

 Not all men view women this way, but too many do.
 Some women speak out about the problem, but not enough do.

 Misogyny, sexism, sexual discrimination against women, the patriarchy – call it what you will – it is unfair, unjust and unacceptable.

 You’ll find me writing and ranting about it on here – with occasional guest posts from my friends – alongside the new topics I’ve outlined above.

-Thanks for reading.
-I hope you find what we’ve got to say stimulating.
+Thanks for visiting.
+I hope you find what you read here stimulating.